-Under the final DACA regulations, personal information contained in an applicant's DACA request will not be used by DHS for immigration enforcement purposes unless the agency is initiating enforcement proceedings against the applicant due to a criminal offense, fraud, a threat to national security or public safety concerns.
+In accordance with long standing USCIS policy, personal information contained in an applicant's DACA request will not be used by DHS for immigration enforcement purposes unless the agency is initiating enforcement proceedings against the applicant due to a criminal offense, fraud, a threat to national security or public safety concerns.
 Likewise, information about an applicant's family members or guardians will not be used for enforcement purposes against them.